Updated agreement comes into force: October 1, 2021

 5.14.1.
 If Paysera has the contact details of the Payer (email address or phone number), Paysera contacts the Payer for the Payment Order specification.

 5.14.2.
 If Paysera does not have the contact details of the Payer and neither the Payer nor the Recipient contact Paysera regarding the funds indicated in the Payment Order, Paysera contacts the provider of payment services of the Payer who has sent the funds indicated in the Payment Order with a request to contact the Payer for the information specification.
 This measure is applied if there are possibilities to contact the provider of payment services of the Payer by electronic means.

 5.14.3.
-If the aforementioned measures do not help to track the Payment Transaction, Paysera has the right to perform a transfer to the Payer in the amount of 0.01 EUR or another minimum amount, indicating in the payment purpose a request to contact Paysera and specify the incorrect Payment Order via email.
-The present measure is applied in case Paysera has the account number of the Payer, the cost of such Payment Transfer is reasonable, and the amount of the Payment Transfer is not less than 10.00 (ten) EUR.
+If the aforementioned measures do not help to track the Payment Transaction, Paysera has the right to perform a transfer to the Payer in the amount of EUR 0.01or another minimum amount, indicating in the payment purpose a request to contact Paysera and specify the incorrect Payment Order via email.
+The present measure is applied in case Paysera has the account number of the Payer, the cost of such Payment Transfer is reasonable, and the amount of the Payment Transfer is not less than EUR 10.00 (ten).

 5.15.
 In all cases specified in clause 5.14, the fee for specification of the Payment Order indicated in the System is applied by debiting it from the amount of the transfer before crediting the transfer to the Account of the Client-Recipient.